-Using the XiGo Acorn Area in Pharmaceutical Applications such as product development and drug delivery analysis, formulators seek to optimize drug product characteristics such as pharmacokinetics, chemical and physical stability while at the same time using the most cost effective manufacturing strategy for a given dosage form.
+Using the XiGo Acorn Area in pharmaceutical applications such as formulation development and quality monitoring, formulators seek to optimize drug product characteristics such as pharmacokinetics, chemical and physical stability while at the same time using the most cost effective manufacturing strategy for a given dosage form.
 A complete understanding of the nature and the extent of the wetted particle surface provides formulators with a valuable tool to optimize product performance in each of these categories in development, and later, during manufacturing, to monitor product quality.

 In response to antiquated technologies…